mtlynch/mtlynch.io/content/notes/cypress-vs-playwright/index.md

 Cypress [didn't support uploading files](https://github.com/cypress-io/cypress/issues/170) as part of your tests until this year.

 I didn't even realize until writing this that Cypress [now supports uploading files](https://www.cypress.io/blog/2022/01/19/uploading-files-with-selectfile/) as part of end-to-end tests, but it's another one that's a bit of a headscratcher that they didn't support it for 7 years.

+With Cypress, I'll often run into issues where Cypress claims that elements are not visible when screenshots show they, in fact, are visible.
+I didn't run into that with Playwright.

 ## VS Code Integration